- Network interface features

 Call or click.

-The MAC-L Ethernet controller is a synthesizable HDL core of a high-speed LAN controller.
-It implements Carrier Sense Multiple Access with Collision Detection (CSMA/CD) algorithms defined by IEEE 802.3 for media access control over the Ethernet.
+Implements a high-speed (10/100 Mbps), half- and full-duplex LAN controller using the Carrier Sense Multiple Access with Collision Detection (CSMA/CD) algorithms defined by IEEE 802.3 for media access control over the Ethernet.

-The MAC-L was developed for reuse in ASIC and FPGA implementations.
+The MAC was developed for reuse in ASIC and FPGA implementations and has been implemented in several commercial products.
 The design is strictly synchronous with positive-edge clocking, no internal tri-states and with a synchronous reset.

 See representative implementation results (each in a new pop-up window):

-The MAC-L core can be utilized for a variety of applications including:
+The MAC core can be utilized for a variety of interface applications including network Interface Cards (NICs); routers and switching hubs; and many Systems On Chip (SoC) applications.

 The core as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are available.